ghettovoice/vuelayers/docs/component/map.md

 - **Type**: `Object, boolean`
 - **Default**: `true`

-Options for default controls added to the map by default.
+Options for default controls are added to the map by default.
 Set to `false` to disable all map controls.
 Object value is used to configure controls.

 ### keyboard-event-target